The World of Ontological Private Equity

 We had to face an enormously simple fact that was nevertheless the one thing we did not want to hear: since this was happening across our entire portfolio, it became evident that something about us was the source of these patterns of behavior.
 Getting clear about this, we began to take a careful look at what was not working, while also assessing what did work.
 What was different about those cases that worked?

 This essential soul searching started for me in 2007.
-I had been involved with investing in Vietnam since 1995 and had been one of a small group of people in Vietnam with the most Vietnam investment experience since the U.S. led trade embargo was lifted in 1994.
+I had been involved with investing in Vietnam since 1995, and had been one of a small group of people in Vietnam with the most Vietnam investment experience since the U.S. led trade embargo was lifted in 1994.
 In 2007, I thought of myself as a person who had a high awareness of business best practices and the investment landscape of Vietnam.
 I thought of our investee companies as not having much exposure to the modern business world — so my perspective was something like, “I know more than you, and I’m here to help you.”
-And sometimes I felt impatient like we needed to get things done quickly and it would just be faster and easier to try to solve the companies’ problems for them.
+And sometimes, I felt impatient like we needed to get things done quickly and it would just be faster and easier to try to solve the companies’ problems for them.
 I wanted to give them answers, solve their problems for them, and if they would just follow my advice, I was sure they would be successful.

-Now I realize I must have occurred to our investee companies as an outsider who didn’t understand what they were dealing with, who kept proposing solutions which weren’t relevant to whatever obstacles they were facing, and who was sometimes talking down to them.
+I realized I must have occurred to our investee companies as an outsider who didn’t understand what they were dealing with, who kept proposing solutions which weren’t relevant to whatever obstacles they were facing, and who was sometimes talking down to them.
 And when I did have an unusually good idea, normally they had some concern or reason why they couldn’t apply it.
-I had to accept the realization that what I was doing, and what Mekong was doing, wasn’t working.
+I had to accept the realization that what I was doing, and what Mekong Capital was doing, wasn’t working.

 In 2008, we started to experiment with inviting the founders and senior management of our investee companies like MobileWorld and Golden Gate to create their own vision of their company’s future.
 We discovered that when they did so, they owned this vision as their own and could see themselves in the future they created.
 It wasn’t someone else’s idea that was imposed on them.
 When they owned it as their own, and it was alive for them, they proactively provided leadership and took actions for the fulfillment of their future.
 It became easy for us to be a partner with them, a partner who was committed to the fulfillment of a shared future.